 Arrangement of Books on the Shelves

 Books are arranged numerically on the shelves by the classification number.
 Numbers to the right of the point are read as decimals (see example in section, Filing Shelf List Cards).
-When two or more books have the same classification number, they are arranged alphabetically by the last name of the author (except individual biography).
+When two or more books have betically raphy).